 Yes: Oil-Free Gentle Makeup Remover

-Opt for gentle makeup remover pads.
+Opt for gentle makeup remover like these pads.
 Almay's are made with a plant-based blend of aloe vera, cucumber, and green tea.
 They're ideal for slipping off makeup in the most sensitive of areas.

 This post was originally published at an earlier date and has since been updated.